 - Canvas Discussion Board.
 The Canvas Discussion Board is an easy way to encourage online discussion within your course website.
 You can set up classwide, sectionwide or group-wide discussions using the discussion board.
-You can also pin discussions to the top of the board and restrict access to different boards based on time, date, password etc. To learn more about these and other features visit the Canvas Discussion Guide.
+You can also pin discussions to the top of the board and restrict access to different boards based on time, date, password etc. To learn more about these and other features visit the vendor-supplied Canvas Discussion Guide.

-- Piazza Q&A. This is a wiki-style platform that allows students to collaboratively edit an answer together.
+- Piazza.
+This is a wiki-style platform that allows students to collaboratively edit an answer together.
 It also allows for follow-up comments, polls, instructor answers and instructor-endorsed answers.
 Piazza is particularly useful for Math or Engineering classes that use equations as it has a nice LaTeX equation editor.
 Due to its integration with Canvas, Piazza opens within the LMS and uses single sign on.
 Like the Discussion Board in Canvas, each Q&A is course specific and will end after the conclusion of that course.
 More information about Piazza Q&A can be found here.

 - Google Groups or Office 365 Groups.
 These tools are not integrated with an LMS and thus not tied to any specific course.
 But you can link to them from within your Canvas course.
 Depending on your need, one of these may provide a better fit for what you want to accomplish with online discussions.
 More information about Google Groups can be found here.